BestTimesToVisit.com Logo

 Essential Travel Tips

-While credit cards are widely accepted in El Calafate, especially in tourist-oriented businesses, always carry some Argentine Pesos (ARS) in cash.
-Smaller shops, local bakeries, and some tour operators might prefer cash, and having it handy can save you from searching for an ATM, which can be unreliable or run out of cash.
+While credit cards are widely accepted in El Calafate, especially in tourist-oriented businesses, it's wise to carry some Argentine Pesos (ARS) in cash.
+Smaller shops, taxis, and some remote estancias might prefer cash, and it's always good to have a backup.
+ATMs are available, but can sometimes run out of cash, so withdrawing a decent amount when you see a full one is a good strategy.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.